aalireza/PySchoenberg/README.md

 <h3> Encoder </h3>

 For the encoding implementation, first a message is encrypted with AES-128 (implementation in ./src/aes.py) in base 24.
 Then all of the possible numbers from 0 to 23 are assigned to a valid path on the 12-tone matrix.
 Then, each block of 12 pitches in the original music would be replaced by the path of each character of the ciphertext.
-If there are more blocks of 12 pitches, they all would be removed
+If there are more blocks of 12 pitches, they all would be removed.

 <b>Remark: </b>The result of encoding a ciphertext would not be perfectly twelve-tonic since almost always the
 number of notes in a sheet is not divisible by twelve.